johnridesabike/coronate/README.md

 ## 🔧 Running the tests

-Just as with using the live version, you need to run `npm run re:watch` first (but not if you're using an editor that compiles Reason automatically).
+Just as with using the live version, you need to run `npm run build:res` first.

 Then you can run the tests with the command:
 ```